vemonet/EmojiMart/README.md

 - 🍾 Built as a popup: quick invocation through your system custom shortcuts, and disappears when not needed, does not stay as a standalone window, does not run in the background
 - 🔎 Search text box automatically focused and ready to type when invoked
 - ⌨️ Use the keyboard to navigate and select emojis
-- ✒️ On x11 the selected emoji is automatically pasted to your currently focused app.
+- ✒️ On x11 the selected emoji is automatically pasted to your currently focused app
 - 🌍 Complete translation in [22 languages](https://github.com/vemonet/EmojiMart/tree/main/src/data), it will use your system language automatically
 - 🧠 Remembers your frequently used emojis
 - ⚔️ Cross-platform, it can be installed natively on Linux, MacOS, or Windows (although only tested on Linux at the moment)